Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Local power

-Simulated asymptotic local power curves under the limiting distribution at a 5\% significance level are presented in Figure \ref{fig_powerplot_singlebreak} for the retrospective case.
-The Brownian motions are approximated on a grid of 1,000 equidistant points, and the linear boundary $d(r) = 1+2r$ is implemented.
-The rejection rates are obtained from 100,000 Monte Carlo repetitions for different break locations.
-The plots show that for a single break that is located after $15\%$ of the sample size, the backward CUSUM and the stacked backward CUSUM clearly outperform the forward CUSUM in terms of power.
-The backward CUSUM performs best for $\tau^* > 0.3$, while the stacked backward CUSUM outperforms the other two tests if the break is located at around $1/5$ of the sample size.
+Asymptotic local power curves from the limiting distributions in \eqref{eq:Rtestlimiting} for the case $k=1$ are presented in Figure \ref{fig_powerplot_singlebreak}.
+The $(2,3)$-element of the panel of figures shows that for a fixed break size the backward CUSUM and the stacked backward CUSUM outperform the forward CUSUM if a single break $\tau^*$ is located after $15\%$ of the sample size.
+If the break date $\tau^*$ tends to the end of the sample, the power gain of $\mathcal{BQ}_T$ and $\mathcal{SBQ}_T$ increases substantially.